TechNotes-pl/ModbusDemo/README.md

 # ModbusDemo for Windows 10
-This project contains a demo application to test freeModbus library code, written by @cwalter-at Christian Walter.
+This project contains a demo application to test freeModbus library code, written by @"cwalter-at" Christian Walter.
 Original project is avaliable at https://github.com/cwalter-at/freemodbus, and is not maintened since 2006, so we want to create our own demo application to test freeModbus library ported to MS Windows 10.

 Solution contains projects for: